penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 provide the necessary components to run and manage MariaDB as your Zabbix database backend.

-If you prefer to use PostgreSQL as your database backend, you can skip this section and proceed to the PostgreSQL installation section.
+If you prefer to use PostgreSQL as your database backend, you can skip this section and proceed to the [_Installing the PostgreSQL Database_](#installing-the-postgresql-database) section.

 ???+ tip "MySQL/Percona"
-    If you prefer to use MySQL or Percona instead of MariaDB, the installation steps are very similar.
+    If you prefer to use MySQL or Percona instead of MariaDB, the installation and configuration steps are very similar.
 Generally, you would replace `mariadb` with `mysql` in the package names and commands.

-???+ note "MariaDB Official packages"

-    For the installation of the official MariaDB packages, you will need to follow the distribution specific instructions at [https://mariadb.org/download/?t=repo-config](https://mariadb.org/download/?t=repo-config)
-    to configure the MariaDB repository and to install the MariaDB-server and -client package.
+#### Installing MariaDB Server and Client from OS Vendor-Provided Packages

 To install the distribution default MariaDB server and client, execute the following command: